 After year one of teaching I knew that I somehow needed to find a way to reinforce the high-frequency words since students were always struggling with remembering words like but, if, and of.
 Inspired by a post from the Creative Language Class discussing the 100 words that make up 50% of the conversation, I knew I needed to make these little words a priority, but the question was how?

 While in graduate school I spent quite a bit of time subbing, mostly in elementary classes.
 I was impressed by how every little bit of classroom space was utilized in many elementary classes, and a common feature in many was the “Word Wall.”
-I decided to use the 100 high frequency words as the basis for my own word wall, sorted by letter.
+I decided to use the 100 high-frequency words as the basis for my own word wall, sorted by letter.
 You can download the basic 100 Word Wall here.

-While in theory these seemed like a great idea, I failed at actually teaching and incorporating this word wall in my daily lessons.
-It took up whole board all year, but did students really get as much out of it as they could have?
+While in theory, these seemed like a great idea, I failed at actually teaching and incorporating this word wall in my daily lessons.
+It took up the whole board all year, but did students really get as much out of it as they could have?
 Probably not.
 So today I took it down, and am trying to figure out how I can do better next year.